openwpm/OpenWPM/docs/Configuration.md

-# Browser and Platform Configuration <!-- omit in toc -->
+# Browser and Platform Configuration

 The browser and platform can be configured by two separate classes.
 The platform configuration options can be set in `manager_params`, while the